-To predict the timescale of cluster merging across different cell ratios, we simulated cluster formation with the particle-based model and tracked the number and size of clusters over time.
-This data shows there is an initial sorting period after which the number of clusters remains relatively stable, with slow decreases in cluster numbers thereafter (Figure 4a).
-We found that while the aggregates with large percentages of strongly adhering cells (>60%) reach completely sorted states on experimental time scales, aggregates with small percentages (<60%) undergo consistent but slow sorting.
-Extrapolating the observed kinetics predicts time scale of complete sorting on the order of years (Figure S4).
+numbers thereafter (Figure 4A).
+We found that while the aggregates with large percentages of strongly adhering cells (>60%) reach completely sorted states on experimental timescales, aggregates with small percentages (<60%) undergo consistent but slow sorting.
+Extrapolating the observed kinetics predicts timescales of complete sorting on the order of years (Figure S4).

-To evaluate this time scale of merging in our experimental system, we tracked structure formation over the course of many days.
-Surprisingly, most of the multi-cluster aggregates were stable after the initial sorting period and retained a consistent number of clusters for several days, at which point CHO cells began to lose fluorescence (Figure S2a).
-Structure stability was found to vary based on cell type ratio.
-For higher HEK to CHO ratios, the number of clusters at the end of the experiment, 66 hours, was similar to the number of clusters after an initial sorting period of 10 hours (Figure S2b).
-The number of clusters in aggregates with lower HEK percentages (10-30%) declined at a steeper and steadier rate, especially as CHO cells began to lose fluorescence at 45 hours.
-We observed that after 35 hours, aggregates of the lower HEK ratios (10-30%) were large enough that clusters expanded out of the region of view.
-Figure 4b shows clusters up to this time point, and the full 65 hour time course is shown in Figure S2b).
-As expected, the experimental and simulation results show very similar dynamics, though the exact transition point and number of clusters varies for intermediate ratios (40%-60%) because we are not adjusting the simulation parameters for a post-facto fit.
+To evaluate this timescale of merging in our experimental system, we tracked structure formation over the course of many days.
+Surprisingly, most of the multi-cluster aggregates were stable after the initial sorting period and retained a consistent number of clusters for several days, at which point CHO cells began to lose fluorescence (Figure S2A).
+Structure stability was found to vary based on the cell-type ratio.
+For higher HEK:CHO ratios, the number of clusters at the end of the experiment, 66 h, was similar to the number of clusters after an initial sorting period of 10 h (Figure S2B).
+The number of clusters in aggregates with lower HEK percentages (10%-30%) declined at a steeper and steadier rate, especially as CHO cells began to lose fluorescence at 45 h.
+We observed that after 35 h, aggregates of the lower HEK ratios (10%-30%) were large enough that clusters expanded out of the region of view.
+Figure 4B shows clusters up to this time point, and the full 65-h time course is shown in Figure S2B).
+As expected, the experimental and simulation results show very similar dynamics, although the exact transition point and number of clusters varies for intermediate ratios (40%-60%) because we are not adjusting the simulation parameters for a post-facto fit.